 Alaska passport requirements often cause confusion for U.S. travelers.
 You might assume that a passport isn’t required to enter Alaska since it is considered domestic travel within the U.S., but that’s not always true.
-While Alaska passport requirements state that a passport isn’t required for arrival by plane, a passport is necessary when visiting via car or ship.
+While Alaska passport requirements state that a passport isn’t required for arrival by plane, a passport is generally necessary when visiting via car, and you may also need one when visiting by cruise ship.

 Alaska Passport Requirements

-How to Get a Passport Book for Travel to Alaska
+How to Get a Passport for Travel to Alaska

 Other Alaska Travel Requirements

 So, Do I Need a Passport to Visit Alaska?